 Before coming to URI in 2015, I completed a Postdoctoral Fellowship at the US Environmental Protection Agency.
 I finished my PhD at Rhodes University (South Africa) in 2014.
 My doctoral research was based in Kenya and in collaboration with the Wildlife Conservation Society.
 Before my time in Africa, I earned a MS degree at Louisiana State University in 2010, and a BS degree at the University of Vermont in 2006.

-I grew up in the mountains of southwest Virginia and have traveled the world - mostly in search of fish.
-Other than fishing, in my free time I enjoy surfing, building boats, and camping.
-I also hold a special affinity for scruffy faced dogs.
+I grew up in the mountains of southwest Virginia and in my free time I enjoy fishing, surfing, and being outside.

 My primary research interest is aimed at improving coastal fisheries management in my homeland of Indonesia.
-For my PhD, I will be researching the ecological effects of different gears in the coral reef fisheries of Indonesia, considering management within the context of the ecosystem approach to fisheries.
-I am doing my field work and monitoring fish catch data in Raja Ampat, West Papua, Indonesia.
+For my PhD, I will be researching the ecological effects of indigenous and government spatial planning in the coral reef fisheries of Indonesia.
+I am doing my field work and monitoring in Raja Ampat, West Papua, Indonesia.

-While doing my PhD at URI, I simultaneously hold a position in the Directorate General of Capture Fisheries in the Ministry of Marine Affairs and Fisheries of Indonesia (MMAF).
-Before my position at MMAF and coming to URI, I completed a MS degree at Vrije Universiteit Brussel in Belgium and wrote my thesis on the genetic population structure of mud crabs (Scylla serrata), which is an economically important species of crab found in the estuaries and mangroves of Indonesia.
+While doing my PhD, I simultaneously hold a position in the Directorate General of Capture Fisheries in the Ministry of Marine Affairs and Fisheries of Indonesia (MMAF).
+Before my position at MMAF and coming to URI, I completed a MS degree at Vrije Universiteit Brussel in Belgium.
 I earned my BS degree at Bogor Agricultural University in Indonesia.

-I am interested in marine fisheries and aquatic resource management.
 The goal of my research is to provide data to inform ecosystem-based management of fisheries in my home country of Ghana.
-Specifically, the focus of my PhD work is on modeling fisheries effects of Marine Protected Areas and seasonal closures for the coastal fisheries in Ghana.
+Specifically, the focus of my PhD work is on modeling fisheries effects of spatial and seasonal closures for the sardine fisheries in Ghana.
 I am also very excited and interested in attending scientific conferences and improving my communication of research.

 Before coming to URI, I attended the University of Cape Coast (Ghana) and graduated in 2013 with a MS in Aquaculture and a BS in Fisheries and Aquatic Sciences in 2009.
 For my MS thesis, I examined aspects of the biology and ecology of black-chinned tilapia in the Dominli lagoon of Ghana.